The making of a global pandemic

 This meaning did not occur in the original influenza outbreak.
 Rather, it was being created in the interaction between the concerns, anxieties and interests of the then present and the material of the past.
 For this was a moment in the West in which the imagination of disaster, as Susan Sontag put it in 1965, was flourishing.
-A moment in which the Bomb loomed in the minds of many, the Reds were becoming ever more menacing, and the Holocaust continued to cast its shadow.
+A moment in which the Bomb loomed large in the minds of many, the Reds were becoming ever more menacing, and the Holocaust continued to cast its shadow.
 A moment in which individuals, increasingly deprived of forms of collective agency and the hope of a remedial politics, felt subjectively more and more impotent.

 There were objective prompts for the growing subjective sense of hopelessness and powerlessness in the West – the persistence of the Cold War, the end of the postwar boom, and the US’s effective defeat in Vietnam, for instance.
 But the subjective response was crucial.
 Many seemed demoralised and atomised, preferring to hunker down, and just try to get by.
 Hence it was at this very point that what Christopher Lasch, in 1984’s The Minimal Self, was to call the culture of survivalism became ever more prominent.
 Individuals, he wrote, were treating everyday life as a series of potential threats, a struggle, something they had to protect themselves from, as a means to preserve their minimal sense of selfhood.
 Not because they really were more at risk, but because they felt increasingly vulnerable.
 Is it any wonder that it is at this very moment, when a sense of combined individual vulnerability and impotence is growing, that the Spanish Flu starts to acquire an extra-medical significance?
 Moreover, the Asian Flu epidemic of 1957, and the Hong Kong Flu epidemic in 1969, which together killed around three million people worldwide, reminded the public of the Spanish Flu.
 It was therefore ripe for metaphor – ripe to become ‘a harbinger of agentless chaos, a reminder that one’s vulnerability can lie outside all control’ (3).